Fitness

 The score must be recorded in the Digital Training Management System (DTMS) as a "Record" test.
 Diagnostic tests, while useful for training, cannot be used to bypass the Army fitness calculator body fat screening.

-Army fitness training and readiness for height and weight standards (Army Height and Weight Calculator)
+Army fitness training for height and weight standards (AR 600-9)

 Event Strategy: Reaching the 80-Point Standard